scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

    Example of the job submission process. :label:`fig3`

-There could be several reasons for a job to fail and there are several restart and recovery mechanisms in place.
+There could be several reasons for a job to fail.
+Depending on the reason of failure, there are several restart and recovery mechanisms in place.
-The lowest level is the restart mechanism (in SLURM it is called *requeue*) which is performed by the queuing system itself.
+The lowest level is the restart mechanism (in SLURM it is called ``requeue``) which is performed by the queuing system itself.
 This is triggered when a node goes down.
 On the cloud, preemptible instances (nodes) can go offline at any moment.
 In addition, workflows implemented in the proprietary Schrödinger Materials Science Suite have built-in methods for handling various types of failure.
-For example, in case when the simulation is not converging to a requested energy accuracy, it is wasteful to blindly restart the calculation without changing some input parameters.
+For example, if the simulation is not converging to a requested energy accuracy, it is wasteful to blindly restart the calculation without changing some input parameters.
-However, in the case of full disk space failure, it is reasonable to try restart with hopes to get a node with more empty disk space.
+However, in the case of a failure due to full disk space, it is reasonable to try restart with hopes to get a node with more empty disk space.
-If a job fails (and can not be restarted), all its children (if any) will not start, thus saving queuing and computational time.
+If a job fails (and cannot be restarted), all its children (if any) will not start, thus saving queuing and computational time.

 Having developed robust systems for running calculations, job queuing and troubleshooting (autonomously, when applicable), the developed workflows have allowed us and our customers to perform massive screenings of materials and their properties.
 For example, we reported a massive screening of 250,000 charge-conducting organic materials, totaling approximately 3,619,000 DFT SCF (self-consistent field) single-molecule calculations using Jaguar that took 457,265 CPU hours (~52 years) [CScreen]_.